 The 9T250 extends an Iskander unit's firing cycle by moving reload missiles with the launcher force and using its crane to replenish 9P78-series launch vehicles.
 That makes it operationally important even though the vehicle does not launch missiles itself.

-Ukraine-war loss reporting identifies destroyed Russian 9T250 vehicles alongside an Iskander launcher, tying the support vehicle directly to deployed missile units.
+Ukraine's General Staff, Oryx, Defense Express, and Army Recognition identify destroyed Russian 9T250 vehicles alongside an Iskander launcher, tying the support vehicle directly to deployed missile units in the war.

-Sources: 9K720 Iskander (SS-26); Category:9T250; Attack On Europe: Documenting Russian Equipment Losses During The Russian Invasion Of Ukraine; Ukrainian Drones Deliver Unprecedented Blow to the Iskander System Brigade.
+Sources: 9K720 Iskander (SS-26); The Iskander-M and Iskander-K: A Technical Profile; Category:9T250; General Staff of the Armed Forces of Ukraine Telegram 29488; Attack On Europe: Documenting Russian Equipment Losses During The Russian Invasion Of Ukraine; Ukrainian Drones Deliver Unprecedented Blow to the Iskander System Brigade.

 Timeline